c-/microTouch/README.md

 ![Mechanical Assembly](Images/slider_assembly.jpg)

+This would be a good time to run a test before installing it.
+I use an Arduino Nano (there's a test script) to run it through its paces.
+In particular, you might have to flip the magnet and give the hall sensor a slight bend in one direction or another.
+Take note of the deploy/stow angles for your firmware configuration.

 Then attach it to your printer.
 Mine is attached through a hole in the back of my X carriage.